chillnchar/octocat/README.md

-# octocat
+# Octocat 🐱 🐙
 Everything Octocat touches, we record.
+Oh, and if you see the sneaky mascot, upload an image.